 Four months ago, I had a brilliant idea.
-I’d add a prebiotic (food for probiotics) called fructooligosaccharide to my Bulletproof coffee in the morning, and take a probiotic with it.
-Over the last decade, I estimate I’ve spent upwards of $25,000 on various strains of probiotics to fix my gut, including the time I took pig whipworm eggs.
+I’d add a prebiotic (food for probiotics) called fructooligosaccharide to my Bulletproof® Coffee in the morning, and take a probiotic with it.
+Over the last decade, I estimate I’ve spent around $25,000-$50,000 on various strains of probiotics to fix my gut, including the time I took pig whipworm eggs.
 Anyway, I took an “acidophilus pearl” capsule because those were convenient and I was out of my normal probiotic.
 The one I took had lactobacillus casei, a histamine producing bacteria in it.

 The result?
 I gained 10 pounds in seven days, with a noticeable inflammation in the gut.
 I stopped the probiotics and it took 7 days to lose the weight.